jlb4/jlb4.github.io/README.md

-creds:
+creds:<br>
-    favicon_io - free favicon generator - this is the little icon on the tab in your browser https://favicon.io/favicon-converter/
+&nbsp;&nbsp;&nbsp;&nbsp;favicon_io - free favicon generator - this is the little icon on the tab in your browser https://favicon.io/favicon-converter/